XiaofengLin7/debunking-sft-generalization/README.md

 Bfloat16 is only supported on GPUs with compute capability of at least 8.6.
 For 3B model, A100 is recommended.
+For 1.5B/0.5B model, scripts can be run on L40s.

 ## update submodules if necessary